Lightening the Load: A Cluster-Based Framework for A Lower-Overhead, Provable Website Fingerprinting Defense: Experimental Evaluation

 \subsubsection{Hyperparameter Configuration}

-To ensure optimal performance and fair evaluation, we conducted a grid search for each hyperparameter over its respective search space.
-Table~\ref{tab:hyperparams} summarizes the key hyperparameters used in Adaptive Tamaraw and its underlying components.
-The first three parameters ($k$, Max Intra-Webpage Patterns, and $\alpha$) were selected to minimize overhead while preserving security guarantees.
-The remaining model-specific hyperparameters for the Holmes and kFP classifiers were chosen to maximize prediction accuracy in the early anonymity set detection phase.
+For optimal performance and fair evaluation, we performed a grid search over each hyperparameter.
+Table~\ref{tab:hyperparams} lists the key parameters of Adaptive Tamaraw.
+The first three ($k$, Max Intra-Webpage Patterns, and $\alpha$) minimize overhead while maintaining security, and the others maximize prediction accuracy for early anonymity set detection.